agronomru/ACNH-BCATs/README.md

 ### 2. Create a savegame backup
 This is the **most important** step!
 Nobody wants to lose his progress.

-1. Open the Homebrew menu and start the JKSV, that we have installed in the first step.
+1. Open the Homebrew menu and start the [JKSV](https://github.com/J-D-K/JKSV/releases), that we have installed in the first step.
    ![in-hb-menu](resources/JKSV-savegame-backup/in-hb-menu.png)
 2. Navigate and open **Device Saves**.
    ![device-saves](resources/JKSV-savegame-backup/device-saves.png)
 3. Now choose the game you want to backup.
 4. ![device-saves-choose-game](resources/JKSV-savegame-backup/device-saves-choose-game.png)
-5. Create a new savegame backup by choosing New and pressing the A-Button.
+5. Create a new savegame backup by choosing New and pressing the **A**-Button.
    ![device-saves-game](resources/JKSV-savegame-backup/device-saves-game.png)
 6. You have created a savegame from your game.
 I recommend you to make a backup copy of this save to your PC and maybe even better to a cloud service like Dropbox, Google Drive etc.
    You can find the folder with your savegame on your sd card under: